Whether it's a day of reflection, or one where you support your city through service, MLK Day’s a great day to commemorate his call to action.

 Dr. Martin Luther King Jr. may not have been a Memphian, but he cared for those in this city as if he were.

-Whether you use the day to reflect on the lessons he left us, or to support your city through service, MLK Day’s a great day to commemorate his call to action.
-Keep scrolling to find a way to move the needle forward for Memphis.
+Whether you use the day to reflect on the lessons he left us, or to support your city through service, MLK Day serves as a great day to commemorate his call to action.
+Here’s your ultimate guide to MLK Day in Memphis.

-Volunteer Memphis invites you to join them as they take to the city during their 7th annual MLK Days of Service.
-From neighborhood cleanups to providing free health and wellness services, there are five full days of opportunities for you to “Care Like King.”
+Volunteer Memphis invites you to join them as they take to the city during their MLK Days of Service.
+From neighborhood cleanups all over Memphis to providing free health and wellness services, there are five full days of opportunities for you to “Care Like King.”

 The National Civil Rights Museum has planned a celebration that’s jam packed with meaningful moments.

-**The Mid-South Food Bank will be on the scene collecting non-perishable items, and a Vitalant Blood Drive will be on site from to receive blood donations (Anyone donating blood will receive additional free admission for up to four people on any day in 2023)
+The Mid-South Food Bank will be on the scene collecting non-perishable items, and a Vitalant Blood Drive will be on site from to receive blood donations (Anyone donating blood will receive their choice of free admission for two people on any day in 2023 or a special MLK Spirit of Service T-Shirt)

 Looking for more ways to honor MLK day?